dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 This works great, provided that GrayLog supports nested group membership.
 But what if it doesn't?

 ## Solution
-Well, we use our handy script [Sync-NestedAdGroupMember](https://github.com/dominikduennebacke/Sync-NestedAdGroupMember).
+We use our handy script [Sync-NestedAdGroupMember.ps1](https://github.com/dominikduennebacke/Sync-NestedAdGroupMember)!

 First we create a pair of groups in Active Directory.
 * `app-graylog-access-NESTED`: Here we manage the users.
 * `app-graylog-access-UNNESTED`: This group is configured within GrayLog to allow base access.

-Then we nest our role groups into `app-graylog-access-NESTED`.
+Then we add our role groups as members to `app-graylog-access-NESTED`.
 ```
 ├── app-graylog-access-NESTED
 │   ├── role-department-devops